markusbegerow/crate-powerbi/README.md

 There are two ways to install the connector:

 - Using the Self-Signed version - not available right now.
 - Using the non-signed version, for which you'll have to reduce the security requirements of PowerBi.
+[There](#Install-the-unsigned-version)

+### Install the self signed version - not available right now.

 ### Install the unsigned version
 - You have to enable the "Uncertified connectors" in the Security Options of Power BI: